Enumeration Attacks: How Exposed Identifiers Enable Systematic Abuse

 Intel Scraping Takeover Violations

-One of the most commonly exploited vectors involves inconsistent responses in authentication flows:
+One commonly exploited vector is inconsistent responses in authentication flows:

 // Vulnerable API Response